 Keep your mouth closed and the lips relaxed as they roll or buzz together.

 How do you know you’re doing it, right?If you can feel the steady airflow through the lips while making noise with your vocal folds at the same time, you have aced this warm-up technique.

-Tongue Twisters: Yes, one of our favourite games from childhood.
+Yes, one of our favourite games from childhood.
 As singers, it is crucial to spell out words clearly.
 Here we’re sharing some tongue twisters to help you warm up your vocals.
 Say them out loud as fast as possible.

 - “Which witch switched the Swiss wristwatches?”

-- “Give papa a cup of proper coffee in a copper coffee cup.”
+- “Give Papa a cup of proper coffee in a copper coffee cup.”

 As you practice, these tongue twisters emphasize relevant sounds or words.

 Once you complete warming up your vocals, it is time to work on improving your vocal range.
-For this, I would recommend you sign up for online singing lessons that can provide you with instant feedback.
+For this, I would recommend you sign up for online singing courses that can provide you with instant feedback.

 Advanced Singing Techniques

-After working through the posture, breathing technique and warming up your vocal, the next is to
+After working through the posture, breathing technique and warming up your vocal, the next is to:

 - If you need help with your vocals, you can hire a vocal coach to assist you and help you get better.